herbsjs/herbsjs.github.io/docs/tutorial/create-entity.md

             }
         }
     }),
-    nickname: field(String, {
+    name: field(String, {
         validation: {
+            // The field MUST be present
             presence: true,
-            // Here, the nickname MUST have 3 letters at least
+             // Here, the name MUST have 3 letters at least
             length: { minimum: 3 },
         }
     }),
-    password: field(String),
+    description: field(String)
+})
 })
 ```